bw4sz/2013-10-09-canberra/Ben/01-basics-of-R.md

 **Introduction to R**
 ===================

-R is a versatile, open source programming/scripting language that's useful both for statistics but also data science.
-Inspired by `S`.
+R is a versatile, open source programming/scripting language that's useful both for statistics and data science.

 * Public domain software
 * Superior (if not just comparable) to commercial alternatives